sajoy/truthyisms/README.md

 # Holzer Inspiration (WT)

-A browser extension that brings Jenny Holzer inspired work to your internet browsing experience.
+A browser extension that brings Jenny Holzer truisms and more to your internet browsing experience.

 ## Thoughts